 Off the beaten path or in hotels, we offer a few “best-in-class” options to close out our list of the best places to eat in Miami.
 The following restaurants are super places to grab some chow, see, and be seen:

 - Best Sunday Brunch: Michael’s Genuine Food & Drink offers a moderately-priced brunch that is tasty and boozy – if you wish – because this place loves its cocktails and wine.
 There are plenty of imbibing options that include beers with bloody Mary shots, kimchi michelada that combines beer, kimchi mix, and a chili-salted rim with lime, and the Rising Sun, a mix of Prosecco, grapefruit, Aperol, and peach liqueur.
 Then, order any of a number of raw, savory, or sweet food options.
-This Design-District spot is organic, locally-sourced, and has a seasonal menu, as well as a buzz-worthy crowd of hipsters, local culinary folks and celebrities.
+This Design-District spot is organic, locally sourced, and has a seasonal menu, as well as a buzz-worthy crowd of hipsters, local culinary folks, and celebrities.

-- Best Waterfront Spot: Inside of the VERY EXPENSIVE Mandarin Oriental luxury hotel in Miami, you will find a superb restaurant that offers a breathtaking view of the Miami skyline, which sits square across the Miami South Channel from the restaurant’s spot on tiny Burlingame Island.
-La Mar is the vision of super chef Gastón Acurio who delivers Peruvian food at its very best, with an average dish price of $35-$40.
+- Best Waterfront Spot: Inside the VERY EXPENSIVE Mandarin Oriental luxury hotel in Miami, you will find a superb restaurant that offers a breathtaking view of the Miami skyline, which sits straight across the Miami South Channel from the restaurant’s spot on tiny Burlingame Island.
+La Mar is the vision of super chef Gastón Acurio who delivers Peruvian food at its very best, with an average dish price of $40-$45.
 If you are looking to spring for one romantic night, go to La Mar and order reinvented Peruvian street food like octopus or wagyu beef, or any of the restaurant’s gorgeously executed nouveau-Andean and Asian-Peruvian fused options.